-However, civilians who own land with watercourses that cause another property to flood due to the negligence of their riparian landowner responsibilities, may be held liable for damages by the owner of the property should they wish to take the matter to court.
+However, civilians who own land/watercourses and cause another property to flood due to the negligence of their riparian landowner responsibilities, may be held liable for damages by the owner of the property should they wish to take the matter to court.

 The Department for Environment, Food and Rural Affairs (DEFRA) is the policy lead for flood and coastal erosion risk management across England, with the policies being delivered by different Risk Management Authorities (RMAs).
 The type of flood risk affects who is responsible for it – whether this is one of the RMAs or the property owner.